Idaho Constitution

 SECTION 1.
 INALIENABLE RIGHTS OF MAN.
 All men are by nature free and equal, and have certain inalienable rights, among which are enjoying and defending life and liberty; acquiring, possessing and protecting property; pursuing happiness and securing safety.

 Disclaimer: This Constitution may not be the most recent version.
-Idaho may have more current or accurate information.
-We make no warranties or guarantees about the accuracy, completeness, or adequacy of the information contained on this site or the information linked to on the state site.
-Please check official sources.
+We make no warranties or guarantees about the accuracy, completeness, or adequacy of the information on this site.
+The official state website may have more current and complete information.